BattletechModders/StrategicOperations/README.md

 3) If the "beacon" item contains the string "ConsumeOnUse" in its component tags, the beacon item will be actually consumed on use; the player inventory in simgame will be decremented.

+4) If the "beacon" item contains a component tag that starts with "StratOpsPilot_", the remainder of that tag should be the PilotDef ID of the pilot that will pilot the unit (overrides anything set by CMDPilotOverride below)

 Spawn ability json structure:
 ```
 {